kuzzleio/documentation-old/src/guide/essentials/persisted.md

 }
 ```

-<aside class="notice">NB: Depending on the volume of documents, you may want considering having a look at [a safer and more robust way to process all documents from a collection]({{ site_base_path }}sdk-reference/search-result/fetch-next/#how-to-process-all-documents-from-a-collection).</aside>

 Looks neat.
 Say that now we only want to **query** the documents containing the word `Hey` in the `message` field.
 We can achieve this by adding the following query to our body:

 ```json